 Research libraries All libraries which are mainly financed through public-sector funding and which are not public libraries or school libraries, nor associated with the public-library sector.

-Residential or commercial units A residential unit or a commercial unit within a building is defined as a room or several interconnected rooms with other, associated rooms which are used as a residence or for commercial purposes, possibly for both.
+Residential or A residential unit or a commercial unit within a building is defined as a room or commercial units several interconnected rooms with other, associated rooms which are used as a residence or for commercial purposes, possibly for both.
 A separate access point is required: from street level, through a garden, or via common hallways or stairs.
-It is vital that the unit in question can be considered an independent address in accordance with the above requirements as independent address in accordance with the above requirements as independent address in accordance with the above requirements as independent address. dance with the above requirements on independent access.
+It is vital that the unit in question can be considered an independent address in accordance with the above requirements on independent access.